Eleas/IFF_ImageReader/README.md

 ## What's an IFF image?

 IFF, or Interchange File Format, is a datatype developed by Electronic Arts for use on the Commodore Amiga.
-Its most common usage was as an image format, but it is a container that can actually hold anything, and as such, it enjoyed broad support across all the 16/32-bit platforms and still remains in very niche roles.
-It is easily parsable, explicable, and well-formed.
-The full name of the image format is actually IFF ILBM (meaning InterLeaved BitMap); in time, this viewer aims to support further formats under the aegis of the IFF meta-format, including IFF animations, deep images, and possibly Genlock files.
+It is a generic format that contains various subtypes, most common of which is the ILBM (InterLeaved BitMap).
+The container itself actually hold any data, and as such, it has enjoyed broad support across all the 16/32-bit platforms and still remains in use today for niche roles.

+In time, the viewer should gain the ability to support further formats under the aegis of the IFF meta-format, such as IFF animations, deep images, and possibly Genlock files.

 ## Why write an IFF reader?

-It began as an exercise in self-improvement.
+The IFF ImageReader began as an exercise.
 I decided to take stock of my weak points as a programmer, and realized I'd never fully grokked how a moderately-complex container format worked.
-Given that IFF files figure prominently in my childhood, I decided to give it a go, and it turned out to be surprisingly enjoyable.
+Given that IFF files figure prominently in my childhood, I decided to give it a go.
+Since then, it has turned into a surprisingly enjoyable project.

 ## There's already ILBM readers on GitHub.
 How's yours compared to them?

 Darned if I know.
 I haven't actually done more than glance at them yet.
 They seem to be fairly C-specific: old school, idiomatic, and tightly bound to the low level implementations.

-This repository aims to take a different route: the intent here is to be as high-level as I reasonably can while still emphasizing performance.
+This project has different aims.
+Modern C++ is all about applying clean semantics and judicious choice of algorithm to have the compiler generate efficient multiplatform code.
+Thus, the intent here is to be as high-level as I reasonably can while still emphasizing performance.
+The benefit of this approach is that things like portability, multithreading, constness, memory safety and unit testing become practical while keeping resource usage low.

 ## Current state of project

-### Usage
+### The Viewer

-In its current iteration, the viewer operates on the command line.
-Executing it simply means calling IFF_Reader on an IFF ILBM file, or on a folder containing one or more IFF ILBM files:
+For the moment, the viewer operates on the command line.
+Usage is simple: you simply invoke IFF_Reader on an IFF ILBM file or a folder containing one or more IFF ILBM files:

 `IFF_Reader.exe "path/to/file(s)"`

-If multiple files, arrow keys will allow you to navigate backwards and forwards.
-To exit, press either Return or Escape.

-### Viewer

-The viewer is currently capable of opening single files (via CLI) or multiple files (by supplying the folder path).
-Arrow keys or space allows switching between them.
+#### Keyboard shortcuts

+* When multiple files are open, navigating backwards and forwards is done using either arrow keys or space and backspace.
+* By pressing the I key, basic information on the image will be displayed on the console.
+* The OCS format is sometimes improperly stored (this is true for, among other things, images produced by Amos Professional).
+Pressing O lets you toggle a correction algorithm, which will result in slightly more vivid colors.
+* To exit the viewer, press either Return or Escape, or close the window.

 ### Library